Minimax Rates for Estimating the Dimension of a Manifold: Proofs for Section

 \begin{lem} (Toponogov comparison theorem, 1959) Let $(M,g)$ be a complete Riemannian manifold with sectional curvature$\geq \kappa$, and let $S_{\kappa}$ be a surface of constant Gaussian curvature $\kappa$.
 Given any geodesic triangle with vertices $p,q,r\in M$ forming an angle $\alpha$ at $q$, consider a (comparison) triangle with vertices $\bar{p},\bar{q},\bar{r}\in S_{\kappa}$ such that $dist_{S_{\kappa}}(\bar{p},\bar{q})=dist_{M}(p,q)$, $dist_{S_{\kappa}}(\bar{r},\bar{q})=dist_{M}(r,q)$, and $\angle\bar{p}\bar{q}\bar{r} = \angle pqr$.
 Then

 \end{lem}

-\begin{proof} \citep[See][Theorem 79, p.339]{Petersen2006}.
+\begin{proof}[Proof of Lemma~\ref{lem:proof.upper.Toponogov}] \citep[See][Theorem 79, p.339]{Petersen2006}.
 Note that for a manifold with boundary, the complete Riemannian manifold condition can be relaxed to requiring the existence of a geodesic path joining $p$ and $q$ whose image lies on $int M$. \end{proof}

-\begin{lem} (Hyperbolic law of cosines) Let $H_{\kappa}$ be a hyperbolic plane whose Gaussian curvature is $-\kappa^{2}$.
+\begin{lem} (Hyperbolic law of cosines) Let $H_{-\kappa^{2}}$ be a hyperbolic plane whose Gaussian curvature is $-\kappa^{2}$.
 Then given a hyperbolic triangle $ABC$ with angles $\alpha$, $\beta$, $\gamma$, and side lengths $BC=a$, $CA=b$, and $AB=c$, the following holds:

 \end{lem}